fathzer/javaluator/DeliveryProcess.md

 1. Push the code in `master` branch.
 It will trigger some workflows.
 Please note that `tutorial` workflow may fail!
 If it fails, it means that [Javaluator tutorial on Javaluator's site](https://javaluator.fathzer.com) require some updates.
-If Sonar quality gate fail ... try to fix its complaints ;-)
+If Sonar quality gate fails ... try to fix its complaints ;-)

 2. Ensure *toolchain* is configured ([see how to do it](#how-to-configure-toolchain)) and the jdk required in [*pom.xml*](https://github.com/fathzer/javaluator/blob/master/pom.xml)) is available.